keanucz/AdobeConnectDL/README.md

 2. **“Raw assets” ZIP + reconstruction (the painful way)**
    Download a ZIP file containing all the original Flash Video (FLV) chunks and XML files, then try to reconstruct the timeline from that.

 I originally explored option 2 (and so did Codex).
-It turns out that trying to combine several randomly ordered FLV files into a coherent timeline is... not fun.
+It turns out that trying to combine several randomly ordered FLV files into a single mp4 is... not fun.

-However, that ZIP **does** contain some useful extra data: the transcript with **unanonymised names** and timestamps for the chat window, plus various session metadata and attachments.
-That’s why the tool still downloads and keeps those raw assets: they’re handy for preserving captions, chat logs, transcripts, attached documents, and so on.
+However, that ZIP **does** contain some useful extra data: the transcript with unanonymised names and timestamps for the chat window, plus various session metadata and attachments.
+That’s why the tool still downloads and keeps those raw assets, as they’re handy for preserving captions, chat logs, transcripts, attached documents, and so on.

-Since Adobe Connect already provides an MP4 stored in S3 anyway, it’s far easier (and much less fragile) to:
+Since Adobe Connect already provides an MP4 stored in S3 anyway, I found it far easier to:

 - Use the MP4 as the canonical recording
 - Pull subtitles, chat logs, transcripts, and documents from the raw assets
-- “Pad” that extra metadata around the clean MP4 output
+- Embed the subtitles into the MP4

-This gives you a single, portable video file plus all the sidecar data you might want for later processing or archival. 📦
+This gives you a single, portable video file plus all the sidecar data you might want for later processing or archival.